zoylendt/zoylendt.github.io/content/map.md

 ---

 > [!warning]
-> All tables on this page rely on the Obsidian plugin `Dataview Serializer` which has to be run manually.
-Take note when this page has been updated (see above).
+> All tables on this page rely on the Obsidian plugin `Dataview Serializer` which has to be run manually and is not part of the automatic GitHub Actions workflow.
+> As a result this note reflects the blog's state at the last time when the plugin was run -> take note when this page has been updated (see above).

 # Folder structure